-To access the Matte View mode, click on the Render View Mode button and select Matte View from the drop-down menu.
+To access the Matte View mode, click on the Render View the drop-down menu.

-10. Drawing Name
+Drawing Name

 The Drawing Name field displays the name of the selected drawing, as well as the layer containing it.
 If the cell does not contain any drawing, an Empty Cell text is shown in the field.